New Jersey's Privacy Law Explained: What Businesses Need to Know

 Exemptions

-Though New Jersey’s new privacy law does have some exceptions, they are notably more narrow than those in other states.
+Though New Jersey’s privacy law does have some exceptions, they are notably more narrow than those in other states.
 Exempt organizations include state-regulated insurance providers, those already regulated by the Gramm-Leach-Bliley Act, and government entities.

 Personal health data is exempt, but there’s no entity-level exception for organizations under the Health Insurance Portability and Accountability Act (HIPAA).
 Likewise, there’s no exemption for non-profits—a notable divergence from other state privacy laws.

-SB 332 vs. other state privacy laws
+New Jersey's privacy law vs. other state privacy laws

 Applicability threshold